lulato/rosa.js/README.md

 Upgrades
-Depending when you are dowloading this project, you might have to upgrade from one ghost version to another.
+Depending when you are downloading this project, you might have to upgrade from one ghost version to another.

-espinas.db
+##### espinas.db
-It’s sample database of photos and articles from wikipedia and unsplash for the purpose of testing and developing the themes.
+Espinas is sample database of photos and articles from wikipedia and unsplash for the purpose of testing and developing the themes.
 Admin Credential
 holaboyperu@hotmail.com
 123456789